Review: TAP: The All Powerful by J. K. Brown

 Amazon | Barnes & Noble | Goodreads

 Crushed under the powerful Regime, Marrok and his mother slide deeper into poverty.
 Driven by a strange vision, Marrok spends the last of his money on a bet that’s beyond a long shot.
 And then wins.
 But what seems like his salvation soon becomes his worst nightmare.
 Ambrosia, a mysterious woman who leads a resistance network, knows about Marrok’s power and believes he has come to save them from the terror of the Regime.
 Ambrosia isn’t the only one interested in Marrok, though.
 He feels powerfully drawn to Chantelle, a girl he meets in the gambling hall.
-It isn’t long before she’s saved his life, more than once. … Continue reading
+It isn’t long before she’s saved his life, more than once.
+When … Continue reading

 Review: The Scorpion Rules by Erin Bow